Derek Eland

-Derek Eland is a British artist (born 16 September 1961) based in the Lake District, Cumbria, England and whose practice explores what it means to be human and the impact we make on landscape.
+Derek Eland (born 16 September 1961) is a British artist based in the Lake District, Cumbria, England and whose practice explores what it means to be human and the impact we make on landscape.
 He was an official British war artist in Afghanistan in 2011 and artist-in-residence at Everest Base Camp in 2016.

 Background

 Eland was born in Penrith, Cumbria and educated at the Queen Elizabeth Grammar School, Penrith and afterwards at Durham University where he graduated with an honours degree in Politics in 1983.
 Following a year as sabbatical student president at the College of St Hild and St Bede, Durham he attended the Royal Military Academy Sandhurst.
 He was commissioned into the Parachute Regiment in 1984 reaching the rank of captain in the Third Battalion and served in the UK, Cyprus and the Mediterranean and the USA.
 After leaving the Army Eland worked for fifteen years as a management consultant, firstly in the Middle East and afterwards for a number of UK Government departments.

 In 2015 Eland was elected as an Honorary Fellow of the University of Cumbria.